harwindersidhu/LightBnB/README.md

 └── seeds

 ```
+* `1_queries` contains some SELECT queries on lightbnb database tables.
 * `LightBnB_WebApp` is an app which was not working with original database.
 We connected it with database and made it work with original database.
   * `public` contains all of the HTML, CSS, and client side JavaScript.
     * `index.html` is the entry point to the application.
 It's the only html page because this is a single page application.